- Rye Malt Guide – How to Use This Malt for Distinctive Homebrews - November 24, 2022

 - Aromatic Malt Guide – Why I Use This Malt in My Homebrew Recipes - November 19, 2022

 - Willamette Hops Guide – Why I’m a Fan of This Classic American Hop - November 9, 2022

 Most homebrewers produce good beer without paying any attention to its acidity levels.
 Introducing acidulated malt into your mash can help you take the next step and start making great beer with nuanced flavor instead of just making good beer.

-Understanding why mesh pH levels matter and how they affect the final product will ultimately improve the quality of your Pilsners, wheat beers, or Gose beers.
-Acidulated malt was invented as a tool that allows a brewer to control the mesh pH levels without introducing conventional acidifiers.
+Understanding why mash pH levels matter and how they affect your final product will ultimately improve the quality of your Pilsner, wheat beer, or sour beer.
+Acidulated malt is a pale malt that was invented as a tool that allows a brewer to control the mash pH levels without introducing conventional acidifiers.